HietanResearch/mTSP-with-CPLEX/README.md

-# Traveling Salesman Problem with CPLEX
+# multiple Traveling Salesman Problem with CPLEX

-This program aims to solve the Traveling Salesman Problem (TSP), which is one of the combinatorial optimization problems, using the mathematical programming solver [IBM® CPLEX® Optimizer](https://www.ibm.com/products/ilog-cplex-optimization-studio/cplex-optimizer).
+This program aims to solve the multiple Traveling Salesman Problem (mTSP), which is one of the combinatorial optimization problems, using the mathematical programming solver [IBM® CPLEX® Optimizer](https://www.ibm.com/products/ilog-cplex-optimization-studio/cplex-optimizer).

 ## Requirements